What’s the Key to Getting Photography Clients? Read on for our comprehensive guide!

 - Tell them what to avoid!
 For example, you know bright orange doesn’t photograph well, or neon green.
 You’d be surprised what people will show up in because THEY DON’T KNOW!

 Cole’s Classroom has created a style guide as a part of the Family Portraits Toolkit!

 You’ve probably read this a million times.
 Blogging (and learning more about search engine optimization) will get you more photography clients.
 When you start blogging enough, people will start to follow and more people will notice.
 Link your blog to your Instagram or Facebook for more visibility.
 This is where you can showcase your best work AND let your clients get to know you a little.
 When people find a human connection with someone, they are FAR more likely to feel comfortable working with you…SO GET OUT THERE.

-You can read more on blogging here!
+You can read more about blogging here!